 Butternut Spice Cake is moist, sweet, and perfect for daily coffee breaks or afternoon tea.
 Consider making two, one for your dad and one to keep for yourself.
 It will put everyone in a happy mood.

-Our family favorite Chocolate Zucchini Bundt Cake Recipe also works well served as muffins.
+Our family favourite Chocolate Zucchini Bundt Cake Recipe also works well served as muffins.
 Wrap them up in a sturdy basket or tin.
 Deliver them to dad with a handmade card.

 For a flourless alternative to the cake above, try this Chocolate Cake Recipe that is gluten-free, moist, and tastes amazing!

 Gluten-Free Pumpkin Coffee Cake with Blood Orange Glaze is moist and hearty with a pretty pink glaze that comes from blood oranges.
-While you could use other citrus blood orange gives it a robust orange flavor and bold color that can’t be matched.
+While you could use other citrus blood orange gives it a robust orange flavour and bold colour that can’t be matched.

 Our recipe for Gluten-free Pumpkin cheesecake is the best.
 If your dad loves pumpkin (even in June) this recipe is something you will treasure.